bsarsgard/GodotFirebaseWiki/Installation-and-Activation.md

     1. Take those values and copy them to the appropriate variables in `res://addons/godot-firebase/Firebase.gd`.

     2. (Recommended) Create a `override.cfg` file at the root of the project (specifically, `res://override.cfg`).
 Specify those values as environment variables in this file (see example structure below).
-Reload the project, and you will find a new category inside `Project ↝ Project Settings ↝ General`, which is `Environment Variables`.
+Reload the project, and you will find a new category inside `Project ↝ Project Settings ↝ General ↝ Firebase`, which is `Environment Variables`.
 Fill all the fields inside this new category and you will be good to go.

 ```
-[environment_variables]
+[firebase/environment_variables]

 apiKey=""
 authDomain=""